 Souse is a variety of head cheese found in Pennsylvania Dutch cuisine.
 Head cheese is not a dairy product but rather a product made from (tah dah…) the head of an animal (usually pig or calf) along with some other left-over “scraps” that remain after butchering and often include the feet, tongue, and heart.

 In a frugal household or in peasant cultures, no part of an animal that can be used is left go to waste.
-Pa Dutch and Coal Region favorites such as scrapple make use of “everything but the oink”.
-Head cheese itself, however, is not specific to the Pa Dutch culture, but rather can be found in various cuisines across the US and globe including Caribbean and Eastern European.
+Pa Dutch and Coal Region favorites such as Pennsylvania Scrapple make use of “everything but the oink”.
+Head cheese itself, however, is not specific to the PA Dutch culture, but rather can be found in various cuisines across the US and globe including Caribbean and Eastern European.

 These days, if you find yourself without the source of a pig’s head because, well, say you gave up butchering your own animals when you took that IT job and moved to the heart of San Francisco, there’s good news.
-You can use some other parts to make this version of souse, like Pigs Feet.
+You can use some other parts to make this version of souse, like pigs feet.
 In fact, when made that way, some people refer to this dish as “pickled pigs’ feet”.
+You will find my recipe for actual “Pickled Pigs Feet”, HERE.

 SouseCourse: Appetizers, Snacks, EntreesCuisine: Pa.
 Dutch, Coal Region